ph101pp/react-mount/readme.md

 #react-mount
-Use custom tags to place your react components directly in html.
+Use custom tags to place react components directly in html.

 - [Install](#install)
 - [Usage](#usage)